jlpteaching/dinocpu/assignments/assignment-2.md

 # Part V: `sw`

-`sw` is similar to `lw` in function, but looks closer to an I-type.
+`sw` is similar to `lw` in function, and looks similar to an I-type.
 You'll need to think about how to implement the changes needed for the data memory.

 ## `sw` instruction details